Free Washington D.C. Arrests, Criminal Records, & Probation Search

 Here are the two primary ways to find criminal records in Washington DC:

-• DC Courts – you can go to any DC courthouse (addresses can be found further down in this article) to request criminal records.11
+• DC Courts – You can go to any DC courthouse (addresses can be found further down in this article) to request criminal records.11

-• DC Courts eAccess – this website is another way to check criminal records by searching criminal cases.12 Washington, DC Courts host both criminal and civil records on the same platform so be sure to filter your search for criminal records.
+• DC Courts eAccess – This website is another way to check criminal records by searching criminal cases.12 Washington, DC Courts host both criminal and civil records on the same platform so be sure to filter your search for criminal records.

 A screenshot of the DC Courts e-Access website where a user can check criminal records by searching DC criminal cases.